raspberrypilearning/getting-started-with-the-pico/en/step_10.md

 --- task ---

-You can now disconnect your Raspberry Pi Pico from your computer, and use a micro-USB cable to connect it to a mobile power sources, such as a battery pack
+You can now disconnect your Raspberry Pi Pico from your computer, and use a micro USB cable to connect it to a mobile power source, such as a battery pack.

 --- /task ---